austencloud/tka-desktop/docs/AI_TESTING_GUIDELINES.md

-# AI Testing Guidelines for TKA V2
+# AI Testing Guidelines for TKA Modern

 ## For VS Code Copilot, GitHub Copilot, and Other AI Agents